 Joda Crow

-Admissions Coordinator - CC
+Collin County Admissions Coordinator

 Joshua Nokes

 Josh Nokes joined Coram Deo in 2018 by way of Savannah, GA, where he served as the Assistant Athletic Director for Savannah Christian Preparatory School.
-Additionally, he coached football and wrestling while teaching Advanced Placement United States History, and oversaw the consolidation and integration of the middle school athletic program within the SCPS Athletic Department.
-During his time there, the school had the highest ranking athletic department in Savannah.
+Additionally, he coached football and wrestling while teaching Advanced Placement United States History and oversaw the consolidation and integration of the middle school athletic program within the SCPS Athletic Department.
+During his time there, the school had the highest-ranking athletic department in Savannah.

 Rhonda Messick